 Hello, I'm 49 years old and after weekly use of TaiwanTCM Liang ginseng bought on the ariadne.cz website I can not believe my blood pressure has stabilized and my values are from 120-135 / 70-80.
 I ceased without medication to take the cure for pressure - because it caused me side effects - the pressure was fluctuating, my head ached and I coughed.
 Now I'm just worried that the spell will not end.
 Please, will I have to sip this tea until the end of my days?
 But I'm writing to you because you say that ginseng can interact with drugs and that we have a doctor.
-This information laughed at me, my dear and worthy surgeon, who wanted to help me prescribe high blood pressure drugs, knows nothing about it, of course, the effects of ginseng do not recognize and know.
+This information laughed at me, my dear and worthy district physician, who wanted to help me prescribe high blood pressure drugs, knows nothing about this, of course, the effects of ginseng do not recognize and know.
 Can not you at least briefly indicate with which medication the ginseng should not be combined?
 I ordered another dose and I would hope to wait for my condition to get worse, it's probably too short a time to evaluate.
 But thank you very much, and if you are interested, she will be happy to write to you how my condition is developing.
 Regards, and thanks.
 JZ

 Ginseng has many beneficial effects.
 One of them is that it expands blood vessels and reduces blood pressure .
 The relaxation effect of ginseng on smooth muscle blood vessels by allosteric activation of NO synthase 3, increased expression of its gene and normalization of the stress axis has been known for quite some time.
 This is confirmed by recent scientific studies ( Chen1996cpg , Chow1976psc , Jeon2000ekr , Han1998erg , Sung2000erg ).
 But shortly, there are a few things to note.

 Hypertension is only a symptom